joolstorrentecalo/gitlab-foss/doc/development/database/loose_foreign_keys.md

 With the ongoing database [decomposition work](https://gitlab.com/groups/gitlab-org/-/epics/6168), linked records might be present on two different database servers.
 Ensuring data consistency between two databases is not possible with standard PostgreSQL foreign keys.
-PostgreSQL does not support foreign keys operating across multiple database servers.
+PostgreSQL does not support foreign keys operating within a single database server, defining a link between two database tables in two different database servers over the network.

 Example: